hden/node-serf/README.md

 ## Quick Start

 Just send the body.
-The header and `Seq` values have been taken care for you.
+The header and `Seq` values have been taken care of for you.
 Commands without response bodies will invoke the callback upon acknowledgement by the Serf agent.
 Commands with response bodies will invoke the callback with the response.